Primeval series 1

 The first series of the British science fiction programme Primeval began on 10 February 2007 and concluded on 17 March 2007 after airing six episodes.
 Primeval follows a team of scientists tasked with investigating the appearance of temporal anomalies across the United Kingdom through which prehistoric and futuristic creatures enter the present.
 The first series stars Douglas Henshall, James Murray, Andrew-Lee Potts, Lucy Brown, Hannah Spearritt, Juliet Aubrey, Ben Miller and Mark Wakeling.

 Originally conceived by Tim Haines in the aftermath of the production of Walking with Dinosaurs (1999), Primeval was worked on as a concept by both Haines and Adrian Hodges for a lengthy period of time, intended as a BBC production.
 The BBC ultimately turned down the project after the revival of Doctor Who in 2005 due to deeming Primeval to be too similar, whereafter ITV was approached.
 ITV enthusiastically commissioned the series, which received a £6 million budget.
 Haines and Hodges thereafter approached directors Cilla Ware and Jamie Payne, each of whom directed three episodes each.
-Every episode of the first series of Primeval were intended to be unique in both the creatures featured and the atmosphere of the episode.
+Every episode of the first series of Primeval was intended to be unique in both the creatures featured and the atmosphere of the episode.

 Though commissioned as a contender for Doctor Who by ITV and dismissed before its release by some commentators as a "Doctor Who ripoff", Primeval became both a critical and an audience hit upon its release, with the first episode being viewed by over seven million viewers.
 Critics praised Primeval for its overarching story arc, its feel and atmosphere, and its choice of creatures.
 Most critics also felt that the series overcame its early dismissals and succeeded in becoming something unique in its own right.
 Other than Nick Cutter, played by Henshall, the characters and their development throughout the series were met with a more mixed response from some critics.